bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Hotkey_API.md

   * onRepeat = null
     - Callback cue when the combo final key is repeated while held.
     - Repeat delay and rate depend on OS settings.
+  * echo
+    - Anything; this will be passed to the callback cue.
   * contexts
     - List of strings, names of player contexts where the action is valid.
     - If not given, defaults to "['flying']".